akka/akka-projection/docs/src/main/paradox/kafka.md

 Akka Projections can store the offsets from Kafka in a @ref:[relational DB with JDBC](jdbc.md) or in @ref:[relational DB with Slick](slick.md).

 The `JdbcProjection` @scala[or `SlickProjection`] envelope handler will be run by the projection.
-This means that the target database operations can be run in the same transaction as the storage of the offset, which means when used @ref:[exactly-once](jdbc.md#exactly-once) the offsets will be persisted on the same transaction as the projected model (see @ref:[exactly-once caveats](#committing-offset-on-db)).
+This means that the target database operations can be run in the same transaction as the storage of the offset, which means when used @ref:[exactly-once](jdbc.md#exactly-once) the offsets will be persisted on the same transaction as the projected model (see @ref:[Committing offset outside Kafka](#committing-offset-outside-kafka)).
 It also offers @ref:[at-least-once](jdbc.md#at-least-once) semantics.

 @@@ note